 But the potted cacti, yucca, and swiss cheese plants we’ve welcomed into our homes are entirely passive houseguests.
 Aren’t they?
-Research suggests that at least one type of plant – the french bean – may be more sentient than we give it credit for: namely, it may possess intent.
 Do Plants Have Personalities?
 This Botanist Is Looking to Prove They Do.
 The Valentine ecological study area in Mammoth Lakes, Calif., is situated in the caldera of an ancient volcano 8,000 feet above sea level.

 There’s no fence to keep tourists out of the 156-acre reserve owned by University of California at Santa Barbara, just a sign warning that trespassing won’t be tolerated.
 Most wouldn’t even know where to look; the entrance is a perimeter of scraggly pine forest with no trail through it—unappealing, compared to the ski area practically next door.
 Is Plant 'Intelligence' Just a Human Fantasy?
 Although plants make up over 80% of the biomass on Earth, for centuries they have been thought of as inanimate and passive things.